 Azaleas flourish in Korea, where the hills are covered with pink bushes in the spring, and Quaker merchant ships brought them home to sell as curiosities.
 Both Korea and Philadelphia are on the 40th parallel, so azaleas flourish in both places.
-But Japan and Korea escaped the glaciers, so their plant life was sort of isolated and unique until inter- continental merchants came along.
-The rest of the world therefore contained few natural predators, and they grew unhindered, here.
-Generally speaking, azaleas are an East Coast phenomenon; it is not uncommon for midwestern visitors to exclaim they never saw them before, although it is true rhodedendrons love acid soil, and rather suffer from the alkaline midwestern soil left over from the seashells of the ancient central sea bottom.
+But Japan and Korea escaped the glaciers, so their plant life was sort of isolated and unique until intercontinental merchants came along.
+The rest of the world, therefore, contained few natural predators, and they grew unhindered, here.
+Generally speaking, azaleas are an East Coast phenomenon; it is not uncommon for midwestern visitors to exclaim they never saw them before, although it is true rhododendrons love acid soil, and rather suffer from the alkaline midwestern soil left over from the seashells of the ancient central sea bottom.

 Azaleas and Rhodedendrons at Tyler Arboretum